Luteal phase: everything you need to know about this period of the menstrual cycle

 What is the luteal phase?

 It is during this second phase that the embryo can implant in the uterus.
 It's also known as the secretory phase.
-In the absence of fertilization, this phase occurs between ovulation and the first day of periods, whereas if fertilization has taken place, it occurs between the 14th day (ovulatory period) and implantation of the embryo (i.e. the start of pregnancy).
+In the absence of fertilization, this phase occurs between ovulation and the first day of menstruation, whereas if fertilization has taken place, it occurs between the 14th day (ovulatory period) and implantation of the embryo (i.e. the start of pregnancy).

 Focus on the corpus luteum: a key element of pregnancy